python/cpython/Doc/library/tarfile.rst

    specifies the blocksize and defaults to ``20 * 512`` bytes.
 Use this variant in combination with e.g. ``sys.stdin``, a socket file object or a tape device.
-However, such a :class:`TarFile` object is limited in that it does not allow to be accessed randomly, see :ref:`tar-examples`.
+However, such a :class:`TarFile` object is limited in that it does not allow random access, see :ref:`tar-examples`.
 The currently possible modes:

    +-------------+--------------------------------------------+